 A qui tam relator is the whistleblower or informant in a qui tam lawsuit.
 They are the individual or entity that steps forward with information about the fraud and commences legal action under the False Claims Act.
 The relator’s role is pivotal in exposing fraud and reclaiming government funds.

-What are Common Types of Qui Tam Relator?
+What are Common Types of Qui Tam Relators?

 Qui tam relators come from various backgrounds, each with unique insights into potential fraud.
 Common types include: